Get

 Final Thoughts

-After learning about the safety of cashews, you can proceed to offer this fantastic snack to your pet.
-Make sure to offer in small amounts and never exceed the amounts in the table above for the safest results.
-As with any other snack, it is essential to only offer cashews as an occasional treat.
+After learning about the safety of cashews, you can offer this fantastic snack to your pet.
+Make sure to serve them in small amounts and never exceed the amounts in the table above for the safest results.
+As with any other snack, it is essential only to serve cashews as an occasional treat.

 See also: